-Allocations Plan.
-Types of waste management facility that meet the capacity shortfalls in the Hertfordshire Waste Core Strategy and Development Management document are acceptable in principle.
+General Employment Area 10 Employment uses 11 t Other significant uses and planning requirements Berkhamsted Billet Lane B1, B8 Canalside enhancement required.
+Canalside enhancement required.
+Northbridge Road B1, B2, B8 Shown as an Employment Land Area of Search (ELAS167) in the Hertfordshire Waste Site Allocations Plan.
+Types of waste managemen facility that meet the capacity shortfalls in the Hertfordshire Waste Core Strategy and Development Management document are acceptable in principle.
 The household waste site is safeguarded under the Hertfordshire Waste Core Strategy.
-River Park B1, B2 Canalside enhancement required.
+B1, B2 Canalside enhancement required.
 Small and medium sized units to be retained.
-Shown as an Employment Land Area of Search (ELAS169) in the Hertfordshire Waste Site Allocations Plan.
-Types of waste management facility that meet the capacity shortfalls in the Hertfordshire Waste Core Strategy and Development Management document are acceptable in principle.
-Tring Akeman Street B1 High standard of design required, appropriate to Tring Conservation Area.
-81-82 Akeman Street (listed building) to be retained.
-Some buildings on Akeman Business Park are of historic or architectural importance, and should be retained.
+River Park Shown as an Employment Land Area of Search (ELAS169) in the Hertfordshire Waste Site Allocations Plan.
+Types of waste managemen facility that meet the capacity shortfalls in the Hertfordshire Waste Core Strategy and Development Management document are acceptable in principle.
+Tring High standard of design required, appropriate to Tring Conservation Area.
+Akeman B1 B1 retained.
+Some buildings on Akeman Business Akeman Street B1 81-82 Akeman Street (listed building) to be retained.
+Some buildings on Akeman Business Park are of historic or architectural importance and should be retained.Maintain access from Langdon Street.
+B1 retained.
+Some buildings on Akeman Business Park are of historic or architectural importance and should be retained.
+B1 retained.
+Some buildings on Akeman Business Park are of historic or architectural importance and should be retained.
 Maintain access from Langdon Street.
-Potential to accommodate some appropriate non- residential mixed uses, including social and community facilities.
-These should remain ancillary to the main B1 use.
-Brook Street B1 The mill (listed building) to be retained and its enhancement encouraged.
-Small units to be retained.
-Icknield Way B1, B2, B8 Existing area shown as an Employment Land Area of Search (ELAS164) in the Hertfordshire Waste Site Allocations Plan.
+Potential to accommodate some appropriate non-residential mixed uses, including social and community facilities.
+These should remain

+General Employment Area 10 Employment uses 11 Other significant uses and planning requirements Tring lcknield Way B1, B2, B8 Existing area shown as an Employment Land Area of Search (ELAS164) in the Hertfordshire Waste Site Allocations Plan.
 Organic waste recovery facilities (excluding open-windrow composting) and other types of waste management facility that meet the capacity shortfalls in the Hertfordshire Waste Core Strategy and Development Management document are acceptable in principle.
-Proposal Site E/1 will provide an extension to the site (see Schedule of Employment Proposals and Sites).
+Proposal E/1 will provide an extension to the site (see Schedule of Employment Proposals and Sites).
 This extension forms part of proposals for Local Allocation LA5 (see Policy LA5).
+Markyate Markyate B1, B2, B8 Small units in Sharose Court to be retained.